AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 Now we are ready to apply the colours we have defined to **Bootstrap CSS** in an accessible way.

-In order to do this, we need to know how the **LESS** API of Bootstrap.
-This we can find my looking at the [Customise Bootstrap CSS](http://getbootstrap.com/customize/#less-variables) page.
+In order to do this, we need to know the **LESS** API of Bootstrap.
+This we can find by looking at the [Customise Bootstrap CSS](http://getbootstrap.com/customize/#less-variables) page.
 Here we find all the variables we can override.
-We will only override a select few to keep it simple, you can, of course customise the framework as much or as little as you need to.
+We will only override a select few to keep it simple.
+You can, of course, customise the framework as much or as little as you need to.

-We can simply re-assign colours to these variables in another less file, which we will call **overrides.less**:
+Let's create an **override.less** file which we will import later.
+In this file we will override the **Bootstrap LESS Variables**:

 {% highlight css %}
 //Import the palette LESS file